 --

-Words are like harpoons, once they go in, they are very hard
+Words are like harpoons, once they go in, they are very hard to pull out.

 - Fred Hoyle